 - In fact, raspberry purée goes with almost any cheesecake.
 Try it with this show-stopping burnt Basque cheesecake (San Sebastian cheesecake) instead.

 - Raspberries go very well with chocolate desserts, too.
-Try serving raspberry coulis with this 6-ingredient gooey Swedish chocolate cake, or these cakey-fudgy gluten free chocolate brownies.
+Try serving raspberry coulis with this 6-ingredient gooey Swedish chocolate cake or this amazing Italian chocolate cake, these strawberry brownies, or these cakey-fudgy gluten free chocolate brownies.

 - Lemon and raspberries are also a match made in heaven, don’t you think?
 Pour this raspberry sauce over a slice of lemon mascarpone cake or ricotta lemon loaf cake.
 Or how about serving it with a classic lemon posset?